bew030/LeetCode/README.md

             <ul>
               <li> TL;DR: Given the head of a singly linked list, return the middle node of the linked list.
 If there are two middle nodes, return the second middle node. </li>
               <li> Initially I did it the naive way where I just counted the length, then reitterated through the linked list and return the node at length//2.
 A better solution would be to just store each node into an array and return array[len(array)//2], saving on run time.
 An even better way would be to implement fast/slow pointers and return the slow pointer whenever the fast pointer reached the end (assuming the fast pointer is twice as fast).  </li>
+              <li> 2nd attempt update: was able to successfully do the two pointer method.
+Note that the faster pointer is continuing until it is either the last node or past the last node; therefore the while loop should be 'while fast_pointer and fast_pointer.next:' </li>
             </ul>
           </td>
         </tr>